-Windows Server Backup automatic disk usage management was first introduced in Windows Server 2008 and later inherited in new version to manage disk space for schedule backup.
-It will shrink the storage space that allocated for snapshots (called diff area) to create space for new backups.
+In Windows Server Backup, there is a feature called automatic disk usage management, it was first introduced in Windows Server 2008 and later inherited in new version to manage disk space for schedule backup.
+It will shrink the storage space allocated for snapshots (called diff area) to create space for new backups.
 Once the diff area gets shrunk, old snapshots, as well as corresponding backup versions get deleted.

-But after running scheduled backups a couple of times, you still meet the backup error, Windows Server Backup does not delete old backups.
+But after running scheduled backups a couple of times, you will get more backups and less disk space, then you will meet Windows Server Backup does not delete old backups error.
 This is the limitation of automatic disk usage management.
-To be specific, WSB will limit the the size of diff area to 1/8 target volume size, at this time WSB will not shrink the space and the backup task fails.
-And it does not work for external hard drive.
+To be specific, WSB will not limit the size of diff area to 1/8 of target volume size, at this time WSB will not shrink the space and the backup task fails.
+And it does not work for an external hard drive.

-Windows Server Backup overwrite old backups maually with command line
+Overwrite old backups manually with Wbadmin command line

-If WSB does not delete old backup automatically, you may need to do this manually.
-Here you will learn how to use Wbadmin delete backup including system state backup and non-system state backup.
+If you encounter the Window Server Backup not deleting old backups error while using Windows Server Backup, you could try to overwrite old backups manually with Wbadmin.
+In the following, you will learn how to use Wbadmin delete backup to delete system state backup and non-system state backup.
 Get the details below.